Preparing your stay in France

 International relations team

-The International Relations team is made up of 9 administrative staff to help and support international students throughout their stay at Centrale Lyon.
-Contact them via the link at the bottom of the page.
+The international relations team is made up of 9 administrative staff to help and support international students throughout their stay.

 Bureau International students